 Start maintaining files in your home or online and gather ideas throughout the year whether good or bad.
 It is important to stay organized from one event to the next.
-By keeping examples of what you liked or disliked, this will help you in planning your venue or marketing materials for your event.
+By keeping examples for your event.

 Keep Good Accounting Records